airenas/listgo/README.md

 Lithuanian Speech Transcription services

 ###About
+Services for running the transcription process.
+It uses Mongo DB (for saving statuses) and RabbitMQ (for event bus)

 ---
 ###Build notes

-1. Go to base 'listgo' dir
+1. Go to the base 'listgo' dir
 2. Get required packages:
     'go get ./...'
     'go get github.com/petergtz/pegomock/...'